Green Party of the United States: Membership

 The Green Party's membership encompasses the fourth-highest percentage of registered voters in the United States, with a total membership of 261,091 in July 2025.
+It is the third-largest Green party in the world, ahead of the Green Party of England and Wales but behind the PV and the PVEM.

 The Green Party has its strongest popular support on the Pacific Coast, Upper Great Lakes, and Northeast, as reflected in the geographical distribution of Green candidates elected.
 As of June 2007, Californians have elected 55 of the 226 office-holding Greens nationwide.
 Other states with high numbers of Green elected officials include Pennsylvania (31), Wisconsin (23), Massachusetts (18) and Maine (17).
 Maine has the highest per capita number of Green elected officials in the country and the largest Green registration percentage with more than 29,273 Greens comprising 2.95% of the electorate as of November 2006.
 Madison, Wisconsin is the city with the most Green elected officials (8), followed by Portland, Maine (7).